NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 1. Clicking the __"Add Measure Option"__ button.
 This will add a column to the right side of the grid for the measure.
 2. Change default arguments and __add in missing argument values__ for the first measure option.
-3. If you want to use one or more measure arguments as variables then
+3. If you want create more than one measure option then
-    1. __click the "Variable" box__ for one or more measure arguments.
+    1. __Click the "Variable" box__ for the measure arguments you want to change across measure options.
     2. __Add additional measure options__ with unique variable combinations.
-4. __Rename measure option names__ to meaningful name for better reporting and diagnostics.
+4. __Rename measure option names__ to meaningful names for better reporting and diagnostics.

 [comment]: # (remove this comment once change argument value issue is fixed.
 Item #63 on 2.0 google doc.)

 Note: In PAT 2.0 you can't change measure arguments without checking the variable box.
-If you want to change a value but don't intend for it to be a variable then check it to change the value, then un-check it.
+If you want to change a value but don't intend for it to vary across measure options then check it to change the value, then un-check it.

 ![Measures Tab With Measure Options](img/pat2/measures_04.png)